-The simple answer is yes, however, there are many factors to consider before being able to heat it.
+The simple answer is yes, however, there are many factors to consider before heating it.

-Traditional swimming pools are often heated, especially in the UK where the air temperature is much lower than other countries around the world.
-When people are drawn to the idea of a natural pool, a swimpond, they want to be able to heat it just as you would with a traditional pool.
+Traditional swimming pools are often heated, especially in the UK where the air temperature is much lower than other countries worldwide.
+When people think of a natural pool, a swimpond, they want to heat it just as you would with a traditional pool.

 In reality, it may not be financially viable.
 Swimming ponds require a significant amount of energy to keep warm due to being a natural alternative to the typical swimming pool.

 Pool heaters look a bit like boilers and can run off oil, electricity or gas.
 Some modern systems will use air-source heat pumps to extract energy from the air.

 One of the problems with heating a pool is that the pool will lose heat just as soon as it gets up to the required temperature (usually 26–30°C).